SouvickC/Markdown_Notepad/README.md

-# Offline Markdown Notepad with Summarizer
+# Offline Markdown Notepad with LLM Summarizer

 **Markdown Notepad**, a lightweight **offline-first** note-taking Chrome Extension that allows you to write notes in Markdown and instantly generate **AI-powered summaries** — **without any internet connection**.